 Arena: SAP Center

-Broadcast: Watch the game on AHLTV or at watch parties at Channel Brewing Co. and Port City Bar & Grill.
-Listen to Stockton’s radio call via Spreaker and iHeartRadio.
+Broadcast: Watch the game on AHLTV or at watch parties at Channel Brewing Co. or Port City Bar & Grill.
+Stockton’s radio call of the game is available on both Spreaker and iHeartRadio.

-For live, in-game tweets, follow @AHLHeat.
-Stay tuned after the game for the Chase Chevrolet Big Moment of the Game and a chance to win a puck signed by Spencer Foo.
+For live, in-game tweets, follow the Heat on Twitter @AHLHeat.
+Stay tuned after the game for the Chase Chevrolet Big Moment of the Game for a chance to win a puck signed by Spencer Foo.